SimranKoul-sk/Emergency-SOS-using-centrality-measure/README.md

     print(b)

-#First get the top 20 nodes by betweenness as a list
-top_betweenness = sorted_betweenness[:20]
+// First get the top 20 nodes by betweenness as a list top_betweenness = sorted_betweenness[:20]
-#First get the top 20 nodes by betweenness as a list
-top_betweenness = sorted_betweenness1[:20]
+// First get the top 20 nodes by betweenness as a list top_betweenness = sorted_betweenness1[:20]

-#Then find and print their degree
-for tb in top_betweenness: # Loop through top_betweenness
+// Then find and print their degree for tb in top_betweenness: // Loop through top_betweenness
-    degree = degree_dict[tb[0]] # Use degree_dict to access a node's degree, see footnote 2
+    degree = degree_dict[tb[0]] // Use degree_dict to access a node's degree, see footnote 2
     print("Name:", tb[0], "| Betweenness Centrality:", tb[1], "| Degree:", degree)